 Food and Drug Administration, HHS.

-The Food and Drug Administration (FDA) is announcing an opportunity for public comment on the proposed collection of certain information by the agency.
-Under the Paperwork Reduction Act of 1995 (the PRA), Federal agencies are required to publish notice in the Federal Register concerning each proposed collection of information and to allow 60 days for public comment in response to the notice.
-This notice solicits comments on food additive petitions.
+The Food and Drug Administration (FDA or Agency) is announcing an opportunity for public comment on the proposed collection of certain information by the Agency.
+Under the Paperwork Reduction Act of 1995 (PRA), Federal Agencies are required to publish notice in the Federal Register concerning each proposed collection of information, Start Printed Page 38150including each proposed extension of an existing collection of information, and to allow 60 days for public comment in response to the notice.
+This notice solicits comments on the information collection provisions of our regulations regarding Food Additive Petitions and Investigational Food Additive Exemptions.

-Submit written or electronic comments on the collection of information by January 12, 2004.
+Submit either electronic or written comments on the collection of information by October 2, 2018.

 FOR FURTHER INFORMATION CONTACT: